 All in all, the Audio-Technica ATH-M50x are some of the best and most popular studio headphones on the market, and it’s easy to see why.
 They not only sound fantastic, but they are also durable and comfortable to wear.
 If you want the best-sounding wired over-ear headphones but prefer a closed-back design, get these Audio-Technica headphones.

-The market is full of gaming headphones, from budget headphones to headphones designed specifically for competitive gaming.
+The market is full of gaming headsets, from budget headphones to headphones designed specifically for competitive gaming.
 Out of all of them, the 2019 Astro Gaming A40 TR + MixAmp Pro TR stand out as the best.
 They are excellent headphones, featuring a separate control hub – the MixAmp Pro TR – for customizing your gaming experience.
 You can get the headphones separately, but if you want a more complete setup, get both the headphones and the MixAmp Pro TR.

 Astro Gaming offers PS4 and Xbox One models of the headphones, both of which are compatible for PC gaming.
 Regarding aesthetics, the two models are almost identical; they have an all-black color scheme with either blue or red accents, depending on the console model.
 The headphones are made of high-quality materials and have great build quality.